openshift/lvm-operator/docs/troubleshooting.md

 ## Forced cleanup

-After resolving any disk or node related problem, if the recurring issue persists despite the resolution, it may be necessary to perform a forced cleanup procedure for LVMS.
+After resolving any disk or node-related problem, if the recurring issue persists despite the resolution, it may be necessary to perform a forced cleanup procedure for LVMS.
 This procedure aims to comprehensively address any persistent issues and ensure the proper functioning of the LVMS solution.

 1. Remove all the PVCs created using LVMS, and pods using those PVCs.
 2. Switch to `openshift-storage` namespace: